Saskatchewan Travel Guide

 Saskatchewan in spring © Jeff

 Saskatchewan's capital and second largest city, Regina, is the original headquarters and birthplace of the famous Royal North-West Mounted Police, affectionately known as Mounties.
-Saskatchewan is made up of prairie in the south, while the north comprises boreal forest, rolling hills, and the majority of the province's 100,000 lakes.
+Saskatchewan is made up of prairie in the south, while the north comprises boreal forest, rolling hills and the majority of the province's 100,000 lakes and rivers.

 Become our Saskatchewan Travel Expert